 The self-limiting nature of E. falciformis infection and host resistance to reinfection (Ovington, Alleva, and Kerr 1995) makes it interesting to analyze transcritpomes of immune competent hosts in depth.
 For such hosts, clustering of genes and samples based on differentially abundant mRNAs (Figure 2b) clearly distinguishes non-infected controls from infected animals.
 On days 3 and 5 post infection, two clusters of genes have overall high mRNA abundance (1 and 2).
 They are also different from controls in having low mRNA abundance in two gene sets which are dominated by high mRNA abundance in non-infected controls (3 and 4).
 Among these genes which are lower in abundance upon infection, overrepresented GO terms are, e.g., “regulation of” the following: transforming growth factor-β, TGFβ, epidermal growth factor, EGF, tumor necrosis factor, TNF”, “negative regulation of interleukin-1 secretion”, “negative regulation of interleukin-6 secretion”, “Notch receptor processing”, “calcineurin-NFAT signaling cascade”, “Inositol-phosphate mediated signaling”, “autophagy”, “response to mechanical stimulus”, “ammonium transmembrane transport”, “positive regulation of axon guidance”, "lipid metabolic process", "protein complex localization" and "blood coagulation".
 These terms indicate an induction of IL-1, which is involved, e.g., in T and B cell maturation and IL-6, involved in, e.g., broad acute phase immune responses and T and B cell maturation (The UniProt Consortium 2015: entries for Interleukin-1 alpha, and Interleukin-6).
 TGFβ is important for wound healing in intestinal epithelium (Beck et al. 2003), and EGF regulates proliferation of epithelial cells and inhibits apoptosis (Suzuki et al. 2010).
 TNF is dose-dependent and apart from inducing several immune responses is also reported to regulate proliferation of epithelial cells (Kaiser and Polk 1997).
 IL-6 has also been shown to support tissue repair and inhibit apoptosis after epithelial wounding (Kuhn et al. 2014).
 IL-6 is also linked to Th17 responses (Park et al. 2005) which play an important role in responses to E. falciformis (Stange 2012).
 Inhibition of Notch signaling in mouse epithelium has been shown to alter the composition of cell-types in the epithelium towards Paneth and Goblet-like cells (VanDussen et al. 2012).
 Although speculative, several of the GO-terms clusters 1, 2, 3, and 4 can be linked to explain fundamental underlying processes: Inositol signaling can lead to release of calcium and calcineurin-dependent translocation of NFAT to the nucleus and activation of its target genes in T cells, but also many other cell types (reviewed by Macian 2005).
 In addition, changes in the host epithelium do take place when cells are invaded by, e.g., E. falciformis, but also generally by pathogens.
-It is important to note that the specificity in the GO-terms alone is not enough to determine whether healing is induced or repressed (compare “regulation of” and “negative regulation of”).
+It is important to note that the specificity in the GO-terms alone is not enough to determine whether healing is induced or repressed (compare “regulation of” and “negative regulation of”; ref).
 Further investigation of the role of the processes and molecules highlighted here will contribute to better understanding for responses to intestinal intracellular parasitic infection, intestinal wound healing and other epithelial remodeling and how it is regulated.
 We do however get insights into the molecules involved in the early responses, which most likely are important for the induction of adaptive immunity later in infection.